Breadcrumb Navigation Examined: Best Practices & Examples

 Why Use Breadcrumbs?

-Primary navigations are not designed to be followed backwards were breadcrumbs are.
-Since backtracking is extremely popular online providing a little additional help can go a long way.
+Primary navigations are not designed to be followed backward were breadcrumbs are.
+Since back-tracking is extremely popular online, providing a little additional help can go a long way.

 Breadcrumbs allow users to jump from one level of a website to the next without having to use the “forward” or “backward” buttons on the browser.
-Additionally breadcrumbs eliminate the need for users to continually resort to the main navigation.
+Additionally, breadcrumbs eliminate the need for users to resort to the main navigation continually.

-Typically breadcrumbs will provide a more detailed navigation than the primary navigation.
+Typically breadcrumbs will provide more detailed navigation than the primary navigation.
 In doing so, users will be given more options on how to navigate a website.
-Giving them the opportunity to easily back track a few levels within the website will lower your bounce rate.
+Allowing them to back-track a few levels within the site quickly will lower your bounce rate.

 Breadcrumb Best Practices